albertz/music-player-core/README.rst

 * `PyFFmpeg <http://code.google.com/p/pyffmpeg/>`_.
 LGPL.
 FFmpeg wrapper.
 Thus, prettylow-level and no sound output.
 You could probably glue PyFFmpeg and PyAudio together for something useful but I expect it to be quite unstable and too slow.
 Basically, tis glue is done in C++ in this module.
 * `GStreamer Python Bindings <http://gstreamer.freedesktop.org/modules/gst-python.html>`_.
 GStreamer is powerful but still too limited as a cross-platform music player backend solution.
 Quite heavy.
 That was my intuition.
 Maybe it's wrong and it would have been a perfect solution.
 But I think, in contrast, this module does a lot of things in a more compact and automatic/simpler way and at the same time provides more music player centric features.
 * `Beets <http://beets.radbox.org/>`_.
 In its core, it is a music library manager and manages the metadata.
 It can calculate ReplayGain and AcoustID fingerprint.
 Via BPD plugin, it becomes a MPD compatible daemon player, based on GStreamer.
+* `libgroove <https://github.com/andrewrk/libgroove>`_.
+Library to provide a music player, very similar in functionality like this project, but pure C, no Python bindings.

 Probably dead projects: